 For those who prefer organized excursions, the Medieval Towns Small Group Day Trip from Barcelona is a good choice.
-This 11-hour excursion combines a tour of Vic's cathedral and the mountain village of Queralbs with outdoor activities such as hiking, horseback riding, or boating.
+This 11-hour excursion combines a tour of Vic's cathedral and the mountain village of Queralbs in the Pyrenees with the chance to participate in outdoor activities such as hiking, horseback riding, or boating.

 During wintertime, Andorra is a top destination in Europe for skiing and other winter sports such as sledding and snowshoeing.
 The rest of the year, visitors come here to go hiking, mountain biking, and fishing.

 A wonderful place for nature walks and mountain hikes, the UNESCO-listed Madriu-Perafita-Claror Valley features trails through meadows, forests, valleys, and rocky crags.